andrewfeitlinger/andrewfeitlinger.github.io/_posts/2013-08-13-welcome-to-jekyll.md

 ---

-And here is an example of a table of contents combining kramdown syntax and some more CSS "Magic".
+Here is an example of a table of contents combining kramdown syntax and more CSS "Magic".

 **Contents**